rust-lang/book/second-edition/src/ch01-02-hello-world.md

 ```

 These lines define a *function* in Rust.
 The `main` function is special: it’s
-the first thing that is run for every executable Rust program.
+the first code that is run for every executable Rust program.
 The first line
-says, “I’m declaring a function named `main` that has no parameters and returns
+declares a function named `main` that has no parameters and returns nothing.
+If
-nothing.”
-If there were parameters, their names would go inside the
-parentheses, `(` and `)`.
+there were parameters, their names would go inside the parentheses, `(` and `)`.

 Also note that the function body is wrapped in curly brackets, `{` and `}`.
 Rust requires these around all function bodies.
 It’s considered good style to